By Rita L. Soronen, President & CEO

 The model works—and challenges the systemic notion that some children are simply unadoptable.
 That notion was unacceptable to us.

 When the rigorous evaluation of Wendy’s Wonderful Kids was released in 2011, revealing that children served by the program are up to three times more likely to be adopted, the Foundation began scaling this proven program through a co-investment public/private partnership strategy.
-In 2012, the state of Ohio entered a partnership that allowed the Foundation to scale Wendy’s Wonderful Kids statewide to effectively serve the children waiting to be adopted in the target population.
+In 2012, the state of Ohio entered a partnership that allowed the Foundation to scale Wendy’s Wonderful Kids statewide to effectively serve the children waiting to be adopted in the focus population.
 In 2014, the Foundation began parallel conversations with the Ontario Ministry of Children and Youth Services, using Ohio as a model.

 The first Wendy’s Wonderful Kids grant in Canada was issued in Ontario in 2006.
 By 2015, the Foundation’s commitment in Ontario grew to include three additional grants, while funding seven more in Alberta, British Columbia, Manitoba, Newfoundland and Nova Scotia.
 Last year, New Brunswick and Saskatchewan joined Canada’s commitment to the program as well.